Red Blood Cells Put In A Hypertonic Solution Will

 • Temperature: Higher temperatures can increase the rate of osmosis due to increased kinetic energy of the water molecules.

 • Type of Solute: Different solutes have different osmotic effects.
-For example, a solution of sodium chloride may have a different effect than a solution of glucose at the same concentration.
+As an example, a solution of sodium chloride may have a different effect than a solution of glucose at the same concentration.

 • Cell Membrane Permeability: The permeability of the cell membrane to water and other solutes can also influence the rate of crenation.